CurtisLusmore/AwsCredentialsManager/README.md

 The AWS Profile used by the CLI (when not specified explicitly via the `--profile` parameter) is specified by the `AWS_PROFILE` environment variable.
-You can easily switch between available profiles with the following command.
+You can easily switch between available profiles, for example:

 ```
 > Set-AwsProfile -Domain work -All dev
 ```

-Note that the `-Domain` parameter will provide tab-completion values based on previously configured profiles.
-The `-All` parameter will also provide tab-completion values based on available profiles within the specified domain.
+`-All` refers to all available profiles within the selected domain.
-There are also `-Iam`, `-Mfa` and `-AssumeRole` parameters as alternatives which will provide tab-completion values based on only IAM, MFA or assume-role profiles respectively to make it even easier to find the correct profile.
-For example, you can type `Set-AwsProfile -Domain work -AssumeRole` and then press `Tab` and it will automatically suggest `dev` as a possible profile.
+There are also `-Iam`, `-Mfa` and `-AssumeRole` parameters as alternatives, to allow selection of the AWS profile via the Iam profile, the Mfa profile, or the role to assume.
+Tab auto-completion is supported for these alternate parameters For example, you can type `Set-AwsProfile -Domain work -AssumeRole` and then press `Tab` and it will automatically suggest `dev` as a possible profile.

 You can confirm that the profile has been set by viewing the `AWS_PROFILE`